 Victim Mentality Can Make Divorce Even Worse

 If you are going through a divorce with someone who always acts like a victim, it can be extremely difficult to reach mutually agreeable outcomes.
+For this reason, alternative dispute resolutions such as mediation may not work for all people.
 Those with a victim mentality can negatively influence the mediation process.
 These people often delay the time spent in mediation as they get hung up on superficial emotions instead of focusing on the problems at hand.
 If you are dealing with someone who always has to be the victim, read on to find out what you can do to ensure you stay in control of the mediation process.

 Don’t Take Personal Attacks Personally

 This advice has roots all the way back to your school yard days.
 It’s important to remember that the way other people behave has nothing to do with you.
 It is often a reflection of their own character.
 While it’s tempting to point out this flaw and try to fix this behavioral pattern – stop.
 You cannot change how someone else behaves or views a situation.
 This will only leave you exhausted and burnt out.
 Instead, focus only on the facts of a situation and what you can control.

 If you must communicate with this person, do it in a way that makes you feel comfortable.
 This may involve only speaking through email or legal counsel.
 Set time limits each day that you will read and respond to their correspondence.
 This will prevent you from spending hours each day getting worked up over their tactics and focusing all your attention on their draining behaviour.
 If you must correspond, it’s often a good idea to give the other party a set number of options when decision-making.
 This will ensure you do not promote a back-and-forth discussion which does not result in a solution.